aurotripathy/mask-r-cnn/README.md

 This project trains a Mask R-CNN model written in Keras/TensorFlow to find defects in Xray Images.

-It reuses all of the code available [here](https://github.com/matterport/Mask_RCNN) (additionally, refactoring them into modules).
+It reuses all of the code available [here](https://github.com/matterport/Mask_RCNN) (additionally, refactoring for modularity).

 Sample results are shown below.
 Each instance of a predicted mask is color-coded.
 The dashed bounding-box (in greeen) is the ground-truth.